plone/training/gatsby/plonerestapi.rst

     ],
    ...

-Let us explore the the ``items`` array from the response and click on https://plonedemo.kitconcept.com/en/frontpage.
+Let us explore the ``items`` array from the response and click on https://plonedemo.kitconcept.com/en/frontpage.
 We see that it gives a similar response as we got for the root.
 This way all the content objects have equivalent JSON data which our plugin can process and use to create nodes.